andreabonvini/Notes/ComputerSecurity/ComputerSecurity.md

 - ***Trojan***

-	apparently benign program that hide a malicious functionality and allow remote control
+	apparently benign program that hides a malicious functionality and allow remote control

 - ***Polymorphism***